Baseball's Dirty Secret Comes From a Hole in the Ground

 Every Major League baseball is rubbed with mud harvested from one secret New Jersey location, a supply chain that has lasted for generations.

 The story begins with a death.
-In 1920, Cleveland Indians shortstop Ray Chapman was killed by a pitch to the head, the only on-field fatality in major league history.
+In 1920, a pitch to the head killed Cleveland Indians shortstop Ray Chapman, the only on-field fatality in major league history.
 In the years that followed, baseball made changes to improve player safety, including a rule requiring umpires to remove dirty or scuffed balls from play and replace them with clean ones.
 But new baseballs had a problem.
 Straight from the Rawlings factory, they were slick and glossy, difficult for pitchers to grip.
-A pitcher who couldn't grip the ball couldn't control it, and an uncontrolled pitch at 90-plus mph was exactly the kind of thing that had killed Chapman.
+A pitcher who couldn't grip the ball couldn't control it, and an uncontrolled pitch at 90-plus mph was exactly the kind of thing that killed Chapman.

 Teams tried everything to take the shine off.
 They rubbed the balls with infield dirt, but it scratched the leather.
 They tried tobacco juice, but it stained the balls too dark for hitters to see.
 They tried shoe polish.
 Nothing worked well enough.

-In 1938, a former player and coach named Russell Aubrey "Lena" Blackburne remembered something from his childhood in Palmyra, New Jersey.
-Growing up, he had waded in a creek near the Delaware River and noticed that the tidal mud at the bottom had an unusual quality.
-It was fine-grained, smooth, and slightly gritty, the consistency of thick chocolate pudding.
-When he was a kid pitching in sandlot games, he used to rub it on new baseballs to get a better grip.
+In 1938, former player and Athletics coach Russell Aubrey "Lena" Blackburne remembered a mud from his childhood in Palmyra, New Jersey.
+Growing up, he had waded in a tributary of the Delaware River and noticed that the tidal mud had an unusual quality.
+It was fine-grained, smooth, and slightly gritty.
+That texture dulled the shine without ruining the leather.

 Blackburne went back to the creek, scooped up some mud, brought it to the Philadelphia Athletics' clubhouse, and gave it to umpire Harry Geisel.
 Geisel rubbed it on a baseball.
 The gloss came off without scratching the leather or discoloring the cover.
 The American League adopted it almost immediately.
-The National League followed within a few years.
+The National League followed about a decade later.
 By the 1950s, every team in professional baseball was using Blackburne's mud.

 In 1982, the New York Times commissioned a geological analysis of the mud.
 Princeton geologist Dr. Kenneth Deffeyes examined a sample and found that more than 90 percent of it was finely ground quartz, likely crushed by glaciers during the Pleistocene Epoch more than 10,000 years ago.
 In 2024, researchers at the University of Pennsylvania became the first to empirically prove that the mud actually works, designing tests with a synthetic rubber "finger" to measure its friction-enhancing properties.